-To select the logs to export, enter an advanced logs filter in the topmost text box.
-The filter in the sample page specifies the Nginx error logs from all your Google App Engine applications.
+(filter): Enter an advanced logs filter.
+You don't need quotation marks around the filter and you can use multiple lines.
+The filter in the preceding sample specifies the Nginx error logs from all your Google App Engine applications.

 Whenever you edit the filter, press Submit Filter to display the matched log entries in the area at the bottom of the page.
-Press the Refresh icon at the top of the page to fetch the most recent logs.
+Press the Jump to newest logs icon at the top of the page to fetch the most recent logs.

 If you wish to use the basic viewing interface to select the logs, use the ▾ menu at the right side of the filter box.

-The identifier you want to assign to the export sink.
+Sink name: Enter the identifier you want to assign to the sink.

-Select the service that will receive your exported logs: Cloud Storage, Cloud Pub/Sub, or BigQuery.
+Sink Service: Select a destination service: Cloud Storage, Cloud Pub/Sub, or BigQuery.

-Select or create the particular bucket, topic, or dataset to receive the exported logs.
-The destination must be in the same project as your logs.
+Sink Destination: Select or create the particular bucket, topic, or dataset to receive the exported logs.

 New log entries that match your sink will start being exported.
 Log entries going to BigQuery or Cloud Pub/Sub are streamed to those destinations immediately.
 Log entries going to Cloud Storage are batched and sent out approximately every hour.
 For more information, see Exported logs availability.